 Annual Coalition Meeting

 Coalition partners agree to convene a meeting at least twice per year, at least once in person, to assess progress on implementation of this Action Plan.
-The meeting will also serve as a multi-stakeholder platform to exchange views, share best practices, develop guidance, and announce new partnerships, following the format utilized in Lima (7 September 2016) and Bogotá (20 February 2017).
+The meeting will also serve as a multi-stakeholder platform to exchange views, share best practices, develop guidance, and announce new partnerships, following the format utilized in Lima (7 September 2016) and Bogotá (20 February 2017) and under Action Plan (2017-2020).
 These meetings may take place as a standalone session and/or be convened on the margins of official inter-governmental meetings, compliance conferences, or otherwise.
 Locations for this annual meeting may include:

 Timeline for Primary Outcomes

-Annual Coalition Assessment and Progress Report: The Executive Committee and Technical Secretariat may consider preparing an annual assessment and progress report with Coalition members.
-The assessment may produce the following outputs for assembly into a progress report: data on code of ethics implementation by associations and their member enterprises; identification of gaps and barriers to progress; and, identification of multi-stakeholder collaboration opportunities.
+Annual Coalition Member Survey and Report: The Executive Committee and Technical Secretariat may consider preparing an annual assessment and progress report with Coalition members.
+The assessment may produce the following outputs for assembly into a progress report: data on code of ethics implementation by associations and their member enterprises; identification of gaps and barriers to progress; and, identification of multi-stakeholder collaboration opportunities and implementation (i.e., consensus frameworks).

-Coalition Website and Digital Resources: The Executive Committee and Technical Secretariat may consider designing a digital platform for Coalition members and relevant stakeholders that contains training resources, documentation and other information (on activities, collaborations, codes of ethics, media releases and translated materials, among others).
-The site may facilitate digital training modules as well as the exchange of information and best practices.
+Coalition Website and Digital Resources: The Executive Committee and Technical Secretariat may continue to leverage a website for Coalition members and relevant stakeholders that contains training resources, documentation and other information (on activities, collaborations, codes of ethics, media releases and translated materials, among others).
+The site may facilitate digital training modules, distributors items, and the exchange of information and best practices.

 Advocacy with Inter-Governmental Forums: The Coalition may engage with, report progress, and seek endorsements of its work through inter-governmental forums in the Western Hemisphere, including: the Americas Competitiveness Forum, Summit of the Americas, the Asia-Pacific Economic Cooperation Forum, and the Pacific Alliance, among others.